BaksiLi/CS-Hypomnema/Resources/Algorithm/Graph/GraphAlgorithm.md

 	- The order in which vertices are explored has an important influence on overall execution time.

 ## Unit 5 Heuristics, Greedy approaches
+> ...
+I imitated those travellers who, finding themselves lost in a forest, must not wander first in circles first to one side then to the other, and still less stop in one place, but have to walk as straight as possible in one direction, and not alter course for weak reasons, even if it might only have been chance which had led them to settle on the direction they had chosen; for by this means, even if they do not end up precisely where they want to be, they will eventually reach somewhere where they will most likely be better off than the middle of the forest. --- René Descartes, A Discourse on the Method

 - Heuristic, produce a solution that's faster to solve problem in hand.
 For example, if we know the direction of the destination, we can design the heuristic that move only in the direction, although this may be worse.
 A good heuristic provides a gain and is of the limited complexity.
 - Greedy Approach: The purpose of a greedy algorithm is to approximate the solution to a problem by a succession of locally optimal solutions.
 In TSP, we always chose to go for the edge with the shortest distance until reached the destination, which results in $O(|V|^{2})$.
 - An example in which greedy algorithm is optimal.